Spicy food is one way to improve the flavour and taste of food, and it has been used in Chinese cuisine for thousands of years (1).

 Help in Reducing Overweight

-A study investigators found that red pepper may reduce the risk of overweight and obesity by reducing appetite in Asian and white people (12) (13).
+A study investigators found that red pepper may reduce the risk of obesity by reducing appetite in Asian and white people (12) (13).

 Some studies have shown that spicy food consumption inhibits obesity by regulating energy metabolism.

-In a study, where participants were given spicy food to consume (which never had spicy food) result, they were positively allied with an increased risk of abdominal obesity.
+In a study, where participants were given spicy food to consume as a resultin, they saw an increased risk in abdominal obesity.

 Another population study has shown that spicy food intake prevents obesity by regulating energy metabolism.